Win-C/Win-C/README.md

 ## Hi, I'm Winnie. 👋

-I'm a full-stack software engineer with an interest in cybersecurity 🕵🏻‍♀️.
+I'm a full-stack software engineer with an interest in user security and privacy 🕵🏻‍♀️.
 I like to build 🏗 and bring ideas 💡 to life.

 I'm looking for new opportunities so reach out if you want to connect or collaborate!